matawalle4u/isol-test-meltano/README.md

-# Isolated Test Environment Implementation with Meltano ElT
+# Isolated Test Environment Implementation with Meltano and SnowFlake

 ## Implementation details